Substra/substra-documentation/docs/source/documentation/concepts.rst

 An organization can execute a task if it has the permission to process all the inputs of the task.
 The permission on an asset is defined when creating the asset or when creating the task that will create the asset.
 Permissions can be defined individually for every organization.
 Permissions cannot be modified once the asset (or the task producing the asset) is created.

-Datasets, algorithms
-""""""""""""""""""""
-Permissions are defined at creation by their owner for datasets and algorithms.

 Permissons for a user to download an asset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Users of a organization can export (aka download) from Substra to their local environment:

 * the opener of a dataset if the organization has process permissions on the dataset